8 Secret Signs Your Relationship is About to End

 Ever wonder if you and your partner are built to last?
 Wellness expert Deepak Kashyap reveals eight often-overlooked signs your relationship is on shaky ground, along with tips on how to turn things around—before it’s too late.

-According to the Gottman Institute, where pioneering psychologists Dr. John and Julie Gottman spent nearly 40 years studying marriage, showing contempt is by far the strongest predictor that a relationship is about to end.
+According to the Gottman Institute, where pioneering psychologists Dr. John and Julie Gottman spent nearly 40 years studying marriage, showing contempt is one of the strongest signs a relationship is ending.
 More than just your choice of insults, contempt can be conveyed by rolling your eyes at your partner, showing disdain in the tone of your voice and mocking their concerns—any of which are enough to shake your partner’s confidence and their very sense of self.
 Putting it simply, the loss of mutual respect is a nearly insurmountable obstacle in any relationship.

-When you use criticism as the primary tool to “correct” your partner’s behaviour—and ultimately their personality—it should serve as a warning bell that your relationship is on shaky ground.
+When you use criticism as the primary tool to “correct” your partner’s behaviour—and ultimately their personality—it should serve as a red flag that your relationship is in trouble.
 How can you tell you’re being too critical?
 Watch for the use of generalizations in your statements, including, “You always,” “You never,” and “This always happens…” These sweeping statements could lead your partner to feel that they’re “never” good enough for you—which could be the beginning of the end for your relationship.

 Do you tend to physically withdraw from your partner when you don’t get your way?
 Maybe you sulk about it for days on end, giving your partner the cold shoulder, leaving a deafening silence instead of dealing with the situation in a constructive way?
 Building these walls between you and your partner will inevitably break down your relationship.
 As the Gottmans discovered in their extensive research on married couples, it’s not just how we fight, but how we make up after the fight, that signals the health of the relationship.